Gillian Wearing Diane Arbus

 Gillian Wearing: Diane Arbus is curated by Public Art Fund Artistic & Executive Director Nicholas Baume with Associate Curator Katerina Stathopoulou.

-This exhibition coincides with the retrospective at the Solomon R. Guggenheim Museum, Gillian Wearing: Wearing Masks.
+This exhibition coincides with the retrospective at the Solomon R. Guggenheim Museum in New York City, Gillian Wearing: Wearing Masks.

 Image Gallery